 - Deeper messes: In some cases, you may have a dried mess or something stuck on your quartz countertop that won’t clean quite as easily.
 In this case, soak a damp towel over the spot until it loosens and then do some scrubbing.
 If this doesn’t work, cleansers like Bon Ami are known to be safe for quartz and can be used without impacting its appearance at all.

 - Enjoy your countertop without resealing or waxing: Because quartz is made only of resin plus natural stone, it never requires resealing or waxing as marble or granite will.
 This saves you both money and time.

 - Cleaning: Make sure to avoid all harsher chemicals or abrasive materials when cleaning quartz countertops of any color.
 These are particularly harmful to lighter surfaces – they can scratch the surface, which shows much more easily on a lighter area than a darker one.

 - Heat: Protect your quartz surface from heavy heat, such as crockpots or electric cookers that might sit on them.
 Enough heat may warp your surface.

 - Cutting: Only chop food on a cutting board – do not use you quartz countertop as a cutting surface, as this can also scratch it and will show easily on lighter surfaces.

-- Items to avoid: Avoid bleach, nail polish remover, paint remover, silver polish or any oil-based soaps on the quartz countertop.
+- Items To Avoid: Avoid bleach, nail polish remover, paint remover, a silver polish or any oil-based soaps on the quartz countertop.
 In addition, don’t let children or anyone else use permanent markers or ink on the surface, as this may stain and will show very easily on a light color.

 For more on how to keep white and lighter-colored quartz countertops in great shape, or to learn about any of our kitchen or bathroom remodeling services, speak to the staff at Intermountain Stone & Marble Company today.